Shift and cash drawer management

 Float entries are non-sales transactions that are performed in an active shift to increase the amount of cash in the cash drawer.
 A typical example of a float entry is a transaction to add additional change to the drawer when it's running low.

 Tender removals are non-sales transactions that are performed in an active shift to reduce the amount of cash in the cash drawer.
 This operation is most often used in conjunction with a Float entry operation on a different shift.
-For example, because register 1 is running low on change, the user on register 2 does a tender removal to reduce the amount in his or her cash drawer.
-The user on register 1 then does a float entry to increase the amount in his or her cash drawer.
+For example, because register 1 is running low on change, the user on register 2 does a tender removal to reduce the amount in their cash drawer.
+The user on register 1 then does a float entry to increase the amount in their cash drawer.

 Users can suspend their active shift to free up the current register for another user, or to move their shift to a different register (in this case, the shift is often referred to as a "floating till" shift).